Didisimmons/Ayo-Recipes/TEST.md

 1. The site was tested on a desktop device (Mac OS and Windows), iPad, iPadPro, iPhone(6,7,8 and SE) and Pixel2 to ensure that it was error-free and responsive.

-2. Friends and colleagues were asked to review the site to ensure the site was user friendly and intuitive.
-Their feedback was t
+2. Some feedbacks were provided.

-        One of the comments stated that the register form would not accept their phone number format even if they followed the pattern shown.
-This was fixed by changing the pattern in the input field to one that accepted both the user's input and the placeholder, making it easier for the user to understand.
+* One of the feedbacks was that the register form was not accepting their phone number format even if they followed the pattern shown.
+This was fixed by changing the pattern in the input field to one that accepted the users input as well as the placeholder in order for the user to understand easily.

+* Another issue was that they couldn't select a category from the drop down menu.
+If they wanted to select "Soup Recipe," for example, the form would select "Snack Recipe," which they found annoying and frustrating.
+This was fixed by adding the "multiple " attribute to the select element; for more information, see "SOLVED BUGS, no.13."

 3. The website [AM I Responsive](http://ami.responsivedesign.is/) was used to capture Ayo Recipes aesthetic look and responsiveness across all devices.
 Screenshot below.